Yo... el aventurero

 Yo... el aventurero (I... the Adventurer) is a 1959 Mexican ranchera-comedy film directed by Jaime Salvador and starring Antonio Aguilar, Rosa de Castilla, Ángel Infante, Amalia Mendoza, Andrés Soler, and Domingo Soler.
-The film was shot in Mexiscope, a lens similar to CinemaScope, and it one of the rare color films of the late 1950s.
+This film presents the starring role of the actress and singer Amalia Mendoza.
+It was shot in Mexiscope, a lens similar to CinemaScope, and it one of the rare color films of the late 1950s.